IzODA/labs/choose-your-path/README.md

 Thank you for choosing to participate in this lab today, you may:
 - Try looking at a couple other pre-populated notebooks available in the jupyter notebook server simply by closing out of this notebook by going to `File` -> `Close and Halt`.
-- Trying out the Anaconda and Python Lab. *Please let your lab instructor know so we can reset your environment for you.*
+- Trying out the Anaconda and Python Lab? *Please let your lab instructor know so we can reset your environment for you.*
 ___